Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/content/handlers/redirects.md

 ```

 In this example, accessing http://localhost:8080 will redirect the client to the
 Google search engine.
-By default, the HTTP status 301 (permament redirect) will be sent, which
+By default, the HTTP status 301 (permanent redirect) will be sent, which
 can get customized to a temporary HTTP 307 redirect.